-1 John 15:5 in the New International Version of the Bible reads: "I am the vine, you are the branches.
+1 John 15:5 scripture verse from the New International Version reads: "I am the vine, you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing."